Jiefei-Wang/DockerParallel/README.md

 The cluster object is created in your local R session, but the workers and redis server are from Amazon ECS.
 Each docker container contains one or more R workers, they will receive jobs sent by your local R session and do the parallel computing.
 The workflow of the `DockerParallel` package is as follow

-1. Select a cloud provider(default: ECSProvider)
+1. Select a cloud provider(Available: ECSProvider)
-2. Select a container(default: BiocFEDRContainer)
+2. Select a container(Available: BiocFEDRContainer, BiocBPRPContainer, baseFEDRContainer)
 3. Create the cluster and run your parallel task

-In the rest of the vignette we will introduce them step by step
+In the rest of the vignette we will introduce them step by step.

 # Select a cloud provider
 Even though the topic says "select", currently the only available cloud provider is the before-mentioned ECS fargate provider.
 You can call `ECSFargateProvider` to create an ECS fargate provider